Instructions for the Remote-Proctored CLT on August 22

 - If you finish a section early, you may not proceed to the next section or submit your test until the allotted time has elapsed.
 You are encouraged to use that time to check your answers on that section - but you will not be able to check answers from any previous sections.

-- You are welcome to use scratch paper and a pen or pencil as an aid at any time during the exam.
+- You may use scratch paper and a pen or pencil as an aid at any time during the exam.

 We are excited to offer students this remote-proctored version of the exam.
 A remote-proctored exam requires a detailed breakdown of the testing requirements, and we thank you for taking the time to read this document thoroughly.

-If you still have any questions after reading this document, please contact us at firstname.lastname@example.org or call us at 844-925-8392 ext.
-703.
+If you still have any questions after reading this page, please contact us at email@example.com or call us at 844-925-8392 ext.
+703, or ask them during a webinar.

 Thanks again for choosing the CLT!